biesehive/biesehive/README.md

 4. **Viewing Transaction History**:
    - View all transactions in the history by double-clicking the inverted triangle symbol (▼) located next to the balance.
 This will open up the transaction history.

----

-This version includes the correct symbol and incorporates all requested changes.